1. When can you be declared bankrupt in Italy?

 If any information or clarifications are required for the management of the procedure, the bankrupt must be personally present in front of the delegated judge, the trustee or the creditors’ committee.

-7. How can I monitor the progress of the bankruptcy?
+7. How can I monitor the progress of the bankruptcy in Italy?

-Every bankruptcy is different, they can last from 5 to 7 years.
+Every bankruptcy is different – they can last from five to seven years.

-9. Can I make arrangements with my creditors?
+9. Can I make arrangements with my creditors in Italy?

 Both before and during the bankruptcy, the debtor can offer a composition with creditors whereby they are paid a percentage of their claims.
 Il concordato fallimentare (in-bankruptcy composition) is aimed at reducing the time needed in a regular bankruptcy proceeding.

-10. How can an employee collect outstanding salary from his bankrupt employer?
+10. How can an employee collect outstanding salary from their Italian bankrupt employer?